cacophony-wj/LeS/README.md

 ## Introduction

+### Firstly, if you are experiencing problems, skip to the Troubleshooting section at the bottom of this document before asking questions.

 **This Modlist contains mods with sexual content and you need to be of legal age in your country (most western countries: 18+, some eastern ones: 21+)**.

 Hello, my name is Cacophony and I got into modding as a pimply teenager simply because I wanted to see naked women.
 Then I discovered the communities surrounding Skyrim.
 From there I branched out, building the TUCOGUIDE, Lexy, switching Lexy into LOTD Plus, and finally discovering Wabbajack and spending almost all of my time either starting a new list or changing one I or someone else had made.